 - Cucumber.
 Seedless and julienned into relatively even matchsticks.
 With the seeds, the cucumber will put off too much water and alter the consistency of the sushi roll.

-How to Make a Philadelphia Roll
+How to Make a Philadelphia Sushi Roll

-These are the steps to follow to make this Philadelphia Roll recipe.
 Please see the recipe card below for more detailed ingredient amounts.
+Jump to recipe for the printable instructions.

-For this recipe, you’ll also need to know How to Julienne Cut a cucumber for the filling.
 To achieve the right delicate texture, the cucumber should be julienned to approximately ⅛-inch thick and 3 inches in length.

 Note: A clean tea towel can also be used as a suitable substitution for the bamboo rolling mat.